fitness, fitness challenge, getting your fitness on track, epping, essex, fit school, running

-January and early February are some of the busiest times of the year for Fit School, from Pilates enquiries, personal training and fitness plans to run club.
-Even babies get in on the new year action with numbers in our ante natal classes always growing in January.
+January, early February and May are some of the busiest times of the year for Fit School, from Pilates enquiries, personal training and fitness plans to run club.
+Even babies get in on the boom time action with numbers in our ante natal classes always growing in January and then again in late Spring.

 Fit Step 1: Make a choice.
 What do YOU want?